Charles S. Fairfax

-Charles Snowden Fairfax, 10th Lord Fairfax of Cameron (March 8, 1829 – April 4, 1869) was an American Democratic politician who served as the speaker of the California State Assembly in 1854.
+Charles Snowden Fairfax, 10th Lord Fairfax of Cameron (March 8, 1829 – April 4, 1869) was an American peer and Democratic politician, who served as the speaker of the California State Assembly in 1854.
 Lured west during the California gold rush, the town of Fairfax, California is named for him.

 Early life and family

-He was born on Vaucluse Plantation in Virginia, the eldest son of Albert Fairfax and Caroline Eliza Snowden, who were married on April 7, 1828.
-His younger brother was John Contee Fairfax, 11th Lord Fairfax of Cameron, who became the 11th Lord Fairfax of Cameron upon Charles' death in 1869.
+He was born on Vaucluse Plantation in Virginia, the eldest son of Albert Fairfax, Master of Fairfax, and Caroline Eliza Snowden, who were married on April 7, 1828.
+His younger brother was John Contee Fairfax, 11th Lord Fairfax of Cameron, who became Lord Fairfax of Cameron upon Charles' death in 1869.
 His paternal grandfather was Thomas Fairfax, 9th Lord Fairfax of Cameron.
 On May 1, 1838, his mother married William R. Saunders.

 California

 Fairfax, still the potential 10th Lord Fairfax of Cameron, left Richmond, Virginia, with 74 other gold-seekers on the ship Glenmore.
 After disembarking and crossing Panama, he boarded a second ship, the steamer California, and arrived in San Francisco on June 23, 1850.

 The life of a miner in the mother lode of California might have been somewhat of a shock to Fairfax, who grew up as a gentleman farmer, but he stuck with the endeavor for a while.
 He prospected extensively, only to lose whatever money he made as fast as he got hold of it.
 There were stories of him working for others, pushing a wheelbarrow, or tending a mule pulling a cart of gravel and sloshing about in the mud of the diggings.

 In 1851, he abandoned the goldfields and turned to a new calling—politics—and became a delegate to the Democratic National Convention.
 Fairfax was a member of the California State Assembly, first representing Yuba and Sierra Counties from 1853 to '54, then Yuba County alone from 1854 to '55.
 He served as Speaker of the Assembly in 1854.
 He subsequently served as Clerk of the Supreme Court of California, 1856–'61.
 From 1865 to 1867, he was a Supervisor of Marin County.